IdanRosenzweig/Networking-Framework/readme.md

 * vpn
 * onion network

 I also designed and implemented my own protocol called "endpoint multiplexing protocol" (EMP) which provides unbounded, efficient, port-like multiplexing functionality.
-It is an alternative to the limited TCP/UDP port range (only ~65000 distinct values), which uses unbounded arrays of unsigned bytes.
+It is an alternative to the limited TCP/UDP port range (only ~65000 distinct values), and uses unbounded arrays of unsigned bytes.

 ## structure